Azerbaijan–Russia relations: Diplomatic crisis

 On 29 June 2025, Azerbaijan's Ministry of Culture canceled all Russian-related cultural events nationwide in response to the deaths of two Azerbaijanis during a raid by Russian authorities in Yekaterinburg on 27 June.
 On 30 June 2025, Azerbaijan's authorities raided the branch of the Russian state media outlet Sputnik in Baku on suspicion of illegal financing despite the revocation of its operating license in Azerbaijan.
 Azerbaijani police detained two alleged FSB agents in Baku.
 On 1 July 2025, Azerbaijani authorities arrested eight more Russian nationals who appeared in court in Baku with obvious signs of beatings.
 Some of them were identified as IT professionals who fled to Azerbaijan after the announcement of the partial Russian mobilization in 2022.
 On 20 July, Azerbaijan announced it would file an international lawsuit against Russia over its involvement in the Aktau plane crash, following the deaths and previous disputes concerning the Aktau plane crash in December 2024.
+On 9 October 2025, Putin and Aliyev met for the first time in a year in Dushanbe, during which Putin admitted that the aircraft had been hit by a Russian surface-to-air missile, reiterated his apology and offered to pay compensation to Azerbaijan.
+Aliyev expressed gratitude at the statement.